daniSanClemen98/Meta-Ad-performance/README.md

 The monthly analysis focused on June, where daily clicks showed only minor fluctuations throughout the month.
 The lowest-performing day was June 18, with approximately 132 clicks, while the highest-performing day was June 23, reaching around 184 clicks.
 Overall, the variation in daily clicks was relatively small, indicating stable campaign performance throughout the month.

 * #### Weekly Trend & Age

 <p align="center">
 <img width="875" height="489" alt="image" src="https://github.com/user-attachments/assets/3941f157-6f27-47c7-a173-fa7446c099d6" />
 </p>

+The weekly clicks trend reveals a consistent distribution across the four ad formats over the 15-week period analyzed.

+Stories generated the highest number of clicks, beginning with approximately 211 clicks in Week 19 before increasing steadily to around 335 clicks between Weeks 20 and 31.
+During Week 32, clicks declined sharply to approximately 136.

+Image ads ranked second, recording approximately 237 clicks in Week 19 before increasing to around 346 clicks throughout Weeks 20 to 31, followed by a significant decrease to 138 clicks in Week 32.

+Carousel ads followed closely behind, generating approximately 212 clicks in Week 19 and increasing to around 350 clicks during Weeks 20 to 31 before dropping to approximately 139 clicks in Week 32.

+Video ads recorded the lowest performance throughout the analyzed period, starting with approximately 64 clicks in Week 19, rising to around 94 clicks between Weeks 20 and 31, and declining to approximately 33 clicks in Week 32.

+Overall, all four ad formats followed a very similar pattern, characterized by a gradual increase in clicks during the middle weeks followed by a noticeable decline in the final week of the analysis.
+Among them, Stories consistently generated the highest number of clicks, while Video ads remained the lowest-performing format.

+The age distribution shows that clicks were concentrated among younger audiences.
+The highest number of clicks was recorded for 16-year-olds, with approximately 848 clicks, followed by a sharp decline at age 17 to around 377 clicks.

+From ages 18 to 20, clicks increased again, reaching approximately 558 clicks at age 20.
+Between ages 21 and 29, clicks remained relatively stable, averaging around 670 clicks, with only minor fluctuations.

+Beginning at age 32, clicks showed a gradual downward trend, decreasing from approximately 509 clicks to around 97 clicks by age 43.
+A slight increase was observed at ages 44 and 45, reaching approximately 108 clicks, before declining once again to around 53 clicks by age 50.

+Overall, the results indicate that clicks were concentrated primarily among younger audiences, particularly individuals in their late teens and twenties.
+Click activity gradually decreased with age, suggesting that the advertising campaigns reached younger demographics more frequently than older ones.

 * #### Hourly Trend, Ad Type Analysis & Country